Sarah McBride launches House bid, would be first openly trans member of Congress

 “My commitment is to the people in Delaware who aren’t seen,” McBride said Monday in a campaign video announcing her bid for Delaware’s sole House seat.
 “Everyone deserves a member of Congress who sees them and who respects them.”

-While McBride, 32, is not the first openly transgender person to run for Congress – over dozen others have tried – she could be the first with a fighting chance.
-She’s been widely viewed as the frontrunner in the race for Delaware’s at-large congressional district, which Rochester won last year with more than 55 percent of the vote.
+Although McBride, 32, is not the first openly transgender person to run for Congress — more than a dozen others have tried — she could be the first with a fighting chance.
+She’s been widely viewed as the front-runner in the race for Delaware’s at-large congressional district, which Rochester won last year with more than 55 percent of the vote.

 The nonpartisan Cook Political Report rates the House race as “solid Democrat.”